 A backyard bird-friendly landscaping can help you spot several wildlife species in your backyard; you don’t need to go bird sanctuaries or lonely places to find such species.
 You can stay home and watch birds by attracting them with you bird-friendly landscaping plan.

-Create Bird Friendly Landscaping by Planting Plants for Food and Cover
+Create Bird Friendly Landscaping by Planing Plants for Food and Cover

 Each bird species eat different types of foods.
 You should first learn the different food preferences of different birds so that to attract those kinds of species you can select your plants accordingly.